condorheroblog/vuepress-plugin-export-pdf/packages/vuepress-plugin-export-pdf/README.md

 3. Commit your changes: git commit -am 'Add some feature'
 4. Push to the branch: git push origin my-new-feature
 5. Submit a pull request :D

+## Report Bug

+run `vuepress info` or `press-export-pdf info` Shows debugging information about the local environment.

 ## License